 And then my babes hit upon the idea.
 How she does it, I don’t know.
 I’ve a better chance divining the meaning of life than understanding the mind of that woman.

 One minute, we had no plan.
-The next minute, I’m holding Handan’s hand through the halls of IKEA.
+The next minute, I’m holding Handan’s hand through the halls of IKEA as we sought out the components of a DIY craft table.

 Anyway, her plan was to get a couple of cheap metal storage cubes – part of IKEA’s office collection.
 For those who love their ridiculous Swedish monikers, the cubes we sought are called HÄLLAN.
 They are pretty unassuming and pretty cheap at $40 each.